mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: find(query,projection)

-   :param JSON query: A JSON document that specifies the :term:`query`
+   :param JSON query: A :term:`JSON document` that specifies the
-                     using valid JSON and :doc:`query operators
+                     :term:`query` using valid :term:`JSON` and
-                     </reference/operators>`.
+                     :doc:`query operators </reference/operators>`.

    :param JSON projection: A JSON document that controls the
                            :term:`projection`, or the contents of the
                            data returned.

+   :returns: All of the documents that match the ``query`` document.

    Provides access to querying functionality.
 The argument to ``find()`` takes the form of a :term:`JSON` document.
 See the ":doc:`/reference/operators`" for an overview of the available operators to provide query functionality.

-.. js:function:: findOne()
+.. js:function:: findOne(query)

+   :param JSON query: A JSON document that specifies the :term:`query`
+                     using valid JSON and :doc:`query operators
+                     </reference/operators>`.

-   Returns only one document that satisfies the query specified as the argent to this function.
-If there are multiple documents that satisfy the query, this method returns the first document according to the :term:`natural order` or insertion order in :term:`capped collections`.
+   :returns: One document that satisfies the query specified as the
+             argument to this function.

+   If multiple documents satisfy the query, this method returns the first document according to the :term:`natural order` or insertion order in :term:`capped collections <capped collection>`.

 .. js:function:: save()